Regardless of the

 When using other

-overlay to the player.
+overlay to the viewer.
 For example, in case of

-At runtime, the controls should be bound to the player using
+At runtime, the controls should be bound to the viewer using

-this is done, the controls class will start listening to player events and update
+this is done, the controls class will start listening to the recorder events and update

 the interface accordingly.